In this guide, I’ll break down all Toyota Prius generations, highlighting the best Prius years to buy and Toyota Prius’s worst years to avoid.

 The 2nd generation Prius marked Toyota’s further foray into hybrid technology.
 Starting in 2004, the Prius began to capture the hearts of eco-conscious drivers worldwide with its more refined features, larger size, and enhanced performance capabilities.

-Only 2009 is the best Toyota Prius year in the second generation, while you should avoid 2006-2008 Prius models at all costs.
+Only 2009 is the finest Toyota Prius year in the second generation, while you should avoid 2006-2008 Prius models at all costs.

 The Best Years: 2009

-I can confirm that 2009 is the only best Prius year you can buy in this generation, thanks to its substantially low counts of owner-registered complaints and recalls.
+I can confirm that 2009 is the only best Prius year you can buy in this generation, thanks to its notably low counts of owner-registered complaints and recalls.

 Under the hood, the 2009 Toyota Prius featured a 1.5-liter gasoline engine and an electric motor, offering an admirable fuel efficiency of 46 mpg.